evanpurkhiser/evanpurkhiser.com/index.md

 When I'm not solving problems you can find me out on the dance floor enjoying my favorite genre of music,
 [UK Hardcore](http://en.wikipedia.org/wiki/UK_hardcore).
-But most likely, you'll find me spending time with my firlenids watching whatever we can find on Netflix.
+But most likely, you'll find me spending time with my friends watching whatever we can find on Netflix.

 Check out my [About Me repository](https://github.com/EvanPurkhiser/About) on GitHub or jump right to my